BidsmithNYC

 Important:Bidsmith prepares the package; you still post the RFQ to PASSPort or your agency's procurement portal manually.
 Bidsmith never submits on your behalf.

-Part 2 — Responder workflow
+Part 2 — Contractor workflow

 1